cjteclab/cjteclab/README.md

 If you have started or want to start your own journey into computational chemistry, quantum computing, data science or programming and are looking for help or want to talk about your experience feel free to contact me!

+Another interest of mine addresses the question of what it needs to enable great ideas and scientific progress.
+For this purpose two paths must be taken into account:
+- The first path is about how to overcome existing thinking habits, how to empower creativity and how to discover the existing with new eyes.
+- The second path starts with the conviction that greatness can only arise through the composition of human beings and asks for what can you personally contribute to let this composition shine?

 #### I am interested in and searching for:

 - Job offers in which I can contribute my interests and share my fascination about chemistry and quantum mechanics with other interesting people.